Table of Contents

 - Property deed or title: The deed or title of the property, along with the survey number and details of the location, is essential to establish the ownership of the property.

-- Tax receipts: The property tax receipts for the duration of the adverse possession, which proves that the possessor has been paying taxes and has been in possession of the property.
+- Tax receipts: The property tax receipts for the duration of the adverse possession prove that the possessor has been paying taxes and has had the property.

 - Utility bills: The utility bills like electricity, water, and gas bills for the duration of possession can help establish the exclusive possession of the property.